peter-sw-tsai/nesi-example-workflow/README.md

 The germline analysis performed using DeepVariant v1.5.0 on the "normal" sample whereas the somatic snvs/indels are called using VarScan2.4.6
 Please modify it accordingly based on the environment

+*Resource allocation and account info in each slurm script needs to be modifed*

 Step 1.
 Trimming with fastp `1_fastp_array.sl`

 Step 2.
 Aligning against reference genome with BWA `2_bwa_array.sl`